astronomer/docs/astro/create-cluster.md

 - `af-south-1` - Africa (Cape Town)
 - `ap-east-1` - Asia Pacific (Hong Kong)
 - `me-south-1` - Middle East (Bahrain)
-- `eu-south-1` - Europe (Milan)

 To create a cluster in one of these regions, complete the following additional setup in your AWS account:

-1. In the AWS IAM console, update the `astronomer-remote-management` trust relationship to include permissions for enabling and disabling your desired region as described in the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws-enable-disable-regions.html).
-For example, if you are configuring a new Cluster in `ap-east-1`, your complete trust relationship would look like the following:
+1. In the AWS IAM console, update the `astronomer-remote-management` trust relationship to include permissions for enabling and disabling your desired region as described in the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws-enable-disable-regions.html)""

     ```YAML
     {